suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 6. At the Enter password page, enter the password for the Admin account as **<inject key="AzureAdUserPassword"></inject>** and then select **Sign in**.

-   > Note: Check with your instructor on the password to use for signing in with the Admin account.

 7. At the Save password prompt, select **Save & Turn on**.

 8. At the Stay signed in prompt, select **No**.
 The Microsoft 365 admin center opens.